 The business must also meet the following criteria:

-- must be a formally registered business with the Companies and Intellectual Property Commission (CIPC),
+- Must be a formally registered business with Companies and Intellectual Property Commission (CIPC),

 - turnover must not exceed R2.5 million per year,